Non-unique Hamiltonians for Discrete Symplectic Dynamics

 for $\tau > 2$, where the hyperbolic trigonometric functions $\sinh(x)=\left(e^x - e^{-x}\right)/2$ and $\cosh(x)=\left(e^x+e^{-x}\right)/2$.
 Eqs.~\eqref{eq:ct} and~\eqref{eq:ct2} have the same structure; the only difference between them is whether the triangle functions or the hyperbolic trigonometric functions are used.
-It is easy to verify that both equations agree with the discrete dynamics described by Eq.~\eqref{eq:dd} and~\eqref{eq:reuler}.
+It is easy to verify that both equations agree with the discrete dynamics described by Eqs.~\eqref{eq:dd} and~\eqref{eq:reuler}.
 Clearly, the generalized momentum (velocity), $p$, is not the time derivative of the generalized coordinate, $q$, any more: $ p \neq \dot{q}$, which is evident from the fact that the binomial forms in ${\cal H}(\tau, q, p|m)$ of Eqs.~\eqref{eq:h11} and~\eqref{eq:h12} include the nontrivial coefficients and the cross term of $pq$.
-Then it is necessary to derive more accurate expressions of velocities and related kinetic energy, rather than use the direct output of the integrator\cite{Gans_Shalloway2000,Toxvaerd2024}.
+All of these constitute the correction to the direct output of the total energy, i.e., ${\cal H}_0$.
+In addition, it is necessary to derive more accurate expressions of velocities compatible with $q$\cite{Gans_Shalloway2000,Jung2018,Toxvaerd2024}, rather than use the direct output of $p$ from the integrator; and vice versa.
+Other quantities such as kinetic and potential energies are then defined accordingly.
 Fig.~\ref{fig:1} shows the first several trajectories obtained from Eq.~\eqref{eq:ct} with $ 0 < \tau = 0.66 < 2$, $m=0, \pm 1$ and the initial state: $(q_0=1,p_0=0)$.
 In the $qp$ phase space, the trajectory rotates clockwise for any $m \geqslant 0$ and counter-clockwise for any $m < 0$.
 Besides, the period dramatically decreases as $\left| m \right|$ and the real-valued $t_m$ increase when $0<\tau<2$.